W8jonas/W8jonas/README.md

 </br>

-- 🚀 I’m currently working on LearnI-app and Volt - Soluções para crises epilépticas.
+- 🚀 I’m currently working on MTools, GetLab and Volt - Soluções para crises epilépticas.

-- 📚 I’m currently learning more about React-Native, JavaScript, Python, some of Machine Learning, C++ and some others for hobbie.
+- 📚 I’m currently learning more about React-Native, JavaScript, Python, some of Machine Learning Concepts, C++ and some others for hobbie.

 </br>